 (b) What opportunities and challenges has the COVID-19 outbreak brought for market access in terms of regulatory approval?

 With regard to opportunities, the National Council for Science, Technology and Innovation (CONCYTEC) has launched a short-term grant called "Special Projects: Response to COVID-19." which aims to find fast solutions for COVID-19 issues.
 Proposals must be related to: (i) Development and/or Validation of Detection Systems; (ii) Telehealth and Mobile Health; (iii) Technological Developments and Innovation; (iv) Treatment; and (v) Epidemiological and Social Studies.
 Financing amounts are between PEN 150,000 and PEN 350,000.
 Depending on the subject, maximum execution time is 3-6 months.
 Moreover, the Ministry of Health has standardized the production of masks due to the shortage of this product.
 This technical standardization specifies the types of fabrics, models and dimensions that masks must have in order to reduce transmission and attain maximum protection.
 Although masks require no marketing approval, technical standardization will allow production considering shortages.

 (c) Other than impact felt for clinical trials (see Section 2 below) and IP risks (see Section 3 below), what challenges has the COVID-19 outbreak brought for market access in terms of regulatory approval?

 Given that DIGEMID is prioritizing proceedings related to the prevention, diagnosis, and treatment of COVID19, companies applying for the registration of other products not related to the sanitary emergency will face a delay in their proceedings, which could impact the accessof those products to the market.
 This delay could be even more critical considering the authority's workload.

-- (a) What have been the major impacts of the COVID-19 outbreak on the management of clinical trials? - In line with the suspension of all proceedings declared by the Peruvian government due to the COVID-19 pandemic, the National Health Institute (the health authority on clinical trials) had announced that all proceedings were suspended.
-Later on, it created a special email to receive, advise and prioritize clinical trials related to COVID-19.
+(a) What have been the major impacts of the COVID-19 outbreak on the management of clinical trials?

+In line with the suspension of all proceedings declared by the Peruvian government due to the COVID19 pandemic, the National Health Institute (the health authority on clinical trials) had announced that all proceedings were suspended.
+Later on, it created a special email to receive, advise and prioritize clinical trials related to COVID19.

-- (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - (c) Are there any general tips No. and recommended solutions under the local regulatory framework?
+- (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - (c) Are there any general tips and recommended solutions under the local regulatory framework?

-(a) Are there any state emergency supply measures for medicines, medical devices and biocides and what are the implications on IP protection of the product in question?
 The National Health Institute announced that it will prioritize the evaluation of clinical trials related to the prevention, diagnosis and treatment of COVID-19.
-To that effect, it made available an email address (ensayosclinicosCOVID@ins.gob.pe) that all sponsors or legal representatives having a clinical trial related to COVID-19 may reach.
+To that effect, it made available an email address (ensayosclinicoscov/D@ins.gob.pe) that all sponsors or legal representatives having a clinical trial related to COVID-19 may reach.